wemakepeace/wmpapp/README.md

 ### Features

 #### Login
+Token based login.
+Email is username and password needed.

-#### Signup:
+#### Forgot password
-Validates passwords (Minimum 8 characters)
-Forgot password: Link with token gets sent to email (if email exist in database), and user can reset password by clicking link as long as token remains valid.
+Link with token gets sent to email (if email exist in database), and user can reset password by clicking link as long as token remains valid.
 Sends email notification if password is changed for security measure.

+#### Signup
+Only emails that have not been registered before.
+Validates passwords (Minimum 8 characters).

 #### Create teacher profile
 Teacher details: First name, last name, email, phone number Change password: Requires current password, and sends email notification if password is changed for security measure.

 Delete account: GDPR compliant.
 User can delete all information.
 Deleting teacher profile will also delete all classes registered by teacher, and set the status of any current exchanges (that are not completed)  to ‘cancelled’, and notify the teachers of the exchanging classes via email.

 #### Register class
 Teacher can register as many classes as they wish, and teacher can manage their enrolled classes in the same teacher profile.